Welcome to Volume 8 of Executed to Suppress His Message.

 I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.
 You shall have no other gods before Me (Exodus 20:2-3).

-And why did God have to do this?
+And why did God do this?

 ~~~~

 The Garden of Eden reminds Christians of two things: 1) the Lord Jesus Christ wants nothing but blessings for His brothers and sisters.
-And 2), Jesus promises to provide for our every need, while He personally guides us into eternal life in His Kingdom.
+And 2), Jesus promises to provide for our every need, as He personally guides us into eternal life in His Kingdom.

-Some of these messengers will claim that God is harsh, unforgiving and vengeful — and that He plans to execute eternal torment on all that do not overcome their sins.
-While others will claim that humans are not worthy of God’s love, unless we give generous tithes and offerings to support evangelical works and church expenses.
+Some of these preachers will claim that God is harsh, unforgiving and vengeful — and that He plans to execute eternal torment on all that do not overcome their sins.
+While others will claim that we are not worthy of God’s love, unless we give generous tithes and offerings to support their evangelical works.
+But whatever their message may be, preachers will talk about a God that is distant and difficult to please, while claiming that we have a duty to support the preacher’s teachings and works.

 “My sheep hear My voice, and I know them, and they follow Me.”